 Q: Can VidNotes transcribe private Loom videos?

-A: If you have permission to view the video (i.e., you're logged in and have the link), VidNotes can generally access and transcribe it.
-Videos with strict enterprise-level access controls may require downloading the file first and importing it as a local video.
+A: If you can view the video (logged in, have the link), VidNotes can usually access and transcribe it.
+Strict enterprise-level access controls may require downloading the file and importing it locally.

 Q: Does Loom have a free transcript feature?

-A: No. Loom's built-in transcript is only available on Business ($12.50/user/month) and Enterprise plans.
-The free and Starter tiers don't include transcription.
-VidNotes offers a free trial and is $9.99/month — and gives you significantly more than just a transcript.
+A: No. Loom's built-in transcript is on Business ($12.50/user/month) and Enterprise.
+Free and Starter don't include it.
+VidNotes offers a free trial at $9.99/month and gives you a lot more than text.

-Q: Can I transcribe Loom videos in languages other than English?
+Q: Can I transcribe Loom videos in other languages?

 A: Yes, with VidNotes.
-It supports 50+ languages and auto-detects the spoken language.
-Loom's own transcript feature is English-only.
+50+ languages, auto-detected.
+Loom's own transcript is English only.

 Q: How accurate is AI transcription of Loom recordings?

-A: Yes.
-VidNotes transcribes all speech in the recording.
-Note that speaker labels ("Speaker 1:", "Speaker 2:") aren't always added automatically — the transcript captures what was said in order but may not always distinguish which speaker said what.
-For most Loom use cases (single presenter), this isn't an issue.
+A: VidNotes transcribes everyone.
+Speaker labels ("Speaker 1:", "Speaker 2:") aren't always added automatically.
+The transcript captures what was said in order, just not always who said it.
+For most Looms with one presenter, that's fine.

-A: VidNotes handles recordings of any practical length.
-Very long recordings (60+ minutes) may take a bit longer to process.
-Loom itself limits recording length based on plan — free users are capped at 5 minutes per recording.
+A: VidNotes handles any practical length.
+Very long recordings (60+ minutes) take a bit longer to process.
+Loom itself caps recording length by plan.
+Free users are limited to 5 minutes per recording.

-Q: Can I transcribe Loom videos on my iPhone?
+Q: Can I transcribe a Loom on my iPhone?

 A: Yes.
 VidNotes has a native iOS app.
-Paste your Loom URL into the app and get a transcript without touching a computer.
+Paste your URL and you've got a transcript without ever touching a computer.

 The Bottom Line: Best Way to Transcribe Loom Videos

-For most users, VidNotes is the fastest and most useful way to transcribe Loom recordings.
-You don't need to download files, switch tools, or wait hours.
-Paste the URL, wait 90 seconds, and you have a timestamped transcript, AI summary, and action item list ready to use.
+For most people, VidNotes is the fastest, most useful way to transcribe Loom.
+No downloads, no tool switching, no waiting.
+Paste a URL, wait 90 seconds, and you've got a timestamped transcript, AI summary, and action items.

-Loom's built-in transcript is convenient if you're already on the Business plan, but it's English-only, has no AI layer, and you're already paying $12.50/user/month just for Loom — VidNotes at $9.99/month adds far more value.
+Loom's built-in transcript is convenient if you're already on Business, but it's English only, has no AI layer, and costs $12.50/user/month just for Loom.
+VidNotes at $9.99/month does more.

 What you get with VidNotes:

-✅ AI chat to ask questions about the recording
+- AI chat for questions about the recording

-Ready to transcribe your first Loom video?
-Try VidNotes free at app.vidnotes.app and turn any Loom recording into searchable, actionable notes in under 2 minutes.
+Ready to transcribe your first Loom?
+Try VidNotes free at app.vidnotes.app and turn any Loom recording into searchable notes in under 2 minutes.

 Need to transcribe other video formats?
 See our guides on transcribing Zoom meetings, Microsoft Teams recordings, and Vimeo videos.